Baked Asparagus Ricotta Fritatta

 A true sign that spring has sprung is that every supermarket starts to sell asparagus!
 You can find green asparagus, white asparagus and even purple asparagus!
 But green is the most common variety.

 One dish I like to make on a regular basis is a frittata.
 It’s basically a omelette, or if you want to make it sound more fancy, a crustless quiche.
-The reason I like to make frittata is because you can practically use whatever veg or left over you have in the fridge to make one!
+The reason I like to make frittata is because you can practically use whatever veg or leftover you have in the fridge to make a frittata!

-And as I had asparagus in the fridge, I had to make this baked asparagus ricotta frittata.
+And now during spring I have asparagus in all the time, so I like to make this baked asparagus ricotta frittata!

-As this frittata is baked in the oven, you don’t need to do much with regards to cooking.
-Prepare the asparagus, chop some onions and herbs, whisk the eggs together with cheese, pour all ingredients to a dish and cook oven for 25 minutes, then you to just relax while you wait for the food to cook!
+As this frittata is baked in the oven, you don’t need to do much cooking really.
+Just prepare the asparagus, chop some onions and herbs, whisk the eggs together with cheese, pour all ingredients to a dish and cook oven for 25 minutes, then you can just relax while you wait for the food to cook!